CLNEulalia/Heroku-Atlas-Deployment/README.md

   there should be a "Allow Access from Anywhere" button (or you can enter `0.0.0.0/0` manually).

-9. Also create a username and password. **Remember the username and password you use for your database, you'll need them in a later step!**
+9. Also create a username.
+For the password, please use an auto-generated password. **Remember the username and password you use for your database, you'll need them in a later step!**

    Go to "Database Access" under "Security" on the left sidebar.
 Then hit the